zeljkofilipin/filipin.eu/_drafts/deep-work.md

 #### How to Become a Winner in the New Economy

+Hard work is more valuable than talent.

 > Two Core Abilities for Thriving in the New Economy
 >
 > - The ability to quickly master hard things.
 > - The ability to produce at an elite level, in terms of both quality and speed.
+(7347 highlights)
 >
+> If you don’t produce, you won’t thrive—no matter how skilled or talented you are.
+(8800 highlights)
+>
 > The two core abilities just described depend on your ability to perform deep work.

 #### Deep Work Helps You Quickly Learn Hard Things

+Learning is hard.
+Learning hard things is harder.
+Deep work to the rescue.

 > To learn hard things quickly, you must focus intensely without distraction.
+(8501 highlights)

 #### Deep Work Helps You Produce at an Elite Level

+The amount of high-quality work you can produce doesn't only depend on the time spent, but also on focus.

 > High-Quality Work Produced = (Time Spent) x (Intensity of Focus)

 #### What About Jack Dorsey?

+There's a small chance that your job is not compatible with deep work.

 > Jack Dorsey helped found Twitter.
 After stepping down as CEO, he then launched the payment-processing company Square.
 >